 CBSFA believes that healthy, well-educated kids are critical to the welfare of the community and makes it a priority to provide funding in a variety of ways to support educational success.

-CBSFA began its support for the St. Paul Montessori Preschool Program in the spring 2007 semester, and has continued it since.
-Fully funded by CBSFA, the program provides early education and activities for kids age two to four.
-The Montessori curriculum and structure provides a distinct advantage to kids as they enter kindergarten by developing social, reading and communication skills.
+CBSFA began its support for the Montessori Program in the spring 2007 semester, and has continued it since.
+The program provides early education and activities for kids age three to five and is fully funded by CBSFA.
+Over the years the style of teaching has shifted more towards a preschool curriculum, a structure that provides an advantage to kids as they enter kindergarten by developing social, reading, and communication skills.

 Funding helps support the 5th grade class trip, middle school basketball team trip, and the high school graduation.